PriyaTechJourney/JARVIS-Voice-Assistant-/README.md

 # Desktop Assistant

-Disha is a virtual Assistant developed to overcome the Microsoft Cortana.
+Jarvis is a virtual Assistant developed to overcome the Microsoft Cortana.
 When I use Cortana I can't open any application I find other alternatives but I didn't find anything.
 So I decide to make an Assistant for Desktop which is fully functional.
 ## Features

  - Control Assistant Using Voice As Well As Typing Commands